aws/aws-cdk/packages/aws-cdk/README.md

 $ # generate a typescript application from template.json in the local directory
 $ cdk migrate --from-path ./template.json --stack-name MyAwesome

-$ # generate a python application from template.json in the local directory
+$ # generate a python application from MyDeployedStack in your acount
-$ cdk bootstrap migrate --from-path ./template.json --stack-name MyAwesome
+$ cdk bootstrap migrate --stack-name MyDeployedStack --language python --from-stack
 ```

 In order for the generated stack to be immediatly deployable, that stack must either already exist in that region/account